 3. How long will Nordstrom.ca operate?

-4. I have placed an order at Nordstrom.ca but have not received it yet—will my order still be delivered?
-How can I track my order?
+4. I have placed an order at Nordstrom.ca but have not received it yet.
+What should I do?

 7. Are my Gift Cards still valid?